murthy1811/Milestone-Project-3-AirBubble/TESTING.md

 * Admin user is logged in and tested if the admin can be able to delete all the stories when read more button is used
 * Flash message is displayed upon successfull deletion
 * Checked and tested if all the comments made, have delete option visible to the admin.
+* Checked if defensive code for delete modal is working when the delete button is clicked

 **[back to top](#testing)**